christisarv/dsc-phase-1-project-online/README.md

 ## Data

-Several data sets have been examined and interpreted from the following sources:
+Several data sets have been explored, but the following are included in the results:

-* Box Office Mojo
 * IMDB
 * Rotten Tomatoes
 * TheMovieDB.org